This document covers building a TCW database for a single species. Terminology:

 At the command line, type

 The window shown on the right will be launched.
-Follow the instructions below on the left of the image.

 Select demoTra from the Project drop-down list.